top of page

 Topics that matter

-Topic selection vital, as it ensures you're writing the stories your audience actually wants to hear.
+Topic is selection vital, as it ensures you're writing the stories your audience actually wants to hear.
 Last spring, a classmate approached me about a comment story I wrote arguing that voter turnout would likely be a decisive factor in the 2024 election presidential election and everyone needs to do their research and vote, even if they don't like either of the main candidates.
 The classmate said she read my story and, while she disagreed with my message, thought it was very well articulated.
 She was in AP Seminar and needed to choose a topic for a two-month long research project, and she told me she took inspiration from my story and chose to research voting abstinence for the sake of protest.

 IMPACTFUL TOPIC